 How well a binding adjusts around your foot can affect both comfort and performance.
 For beginners perhaps the most important thing is ease of adjustability.

-If a binding is easy to adjust and doesn’t require any/any tools (plenty of tool-less bindings out there these days) then this makes it easier for a beginner to adjust the binding to get it just right without having to ask someone else to do it or visit the repair shop.
+If a binding is easy to adjust and doesn’t require any/many tools (plenty of tool-less bindings out there these days) then this makes it easier for a beginner to adjust the binding to get it just right without having to ask someone else to do it.

 This isn’t the most vital part for beginners but it’s something else to think of.